 The City supports the Puget Sound Gateway Project, including the use of tolling if it is determined to be necessary.
+The City also supports making provision for bicycle and pedestrian use along this corridor.

 Building a three-county multi-modal, high-capacity regional transportation system is a complex, expensive and long process.
 The City believes Sound Transit has done a fair job in meeting the mission voters in the three counties have authorized three times.
 There are bound to be setbacks in the process.
 Some of the difficulties Sound Transit has encountered were foreseeable and avoidable, but others were not.